RyanChang25/Inventory-Controller/README.md

 # Profile Inventory Controller
-I developed the Profile Inventory Controller so that it can easily read data returned from Profile Service and implement them into a UI structure with OOP and built-in sorting.
+I developed the Profile Inventory Controller so that it can easily read data returned from Profile Service and implement them into my UI structure through OOP and built-in sorting.